 Why all the fuss about faecal worm egg counts?

 HorseDialog’s guest vlogger Dr Thomas Tzelos of the Moredun Research Institute, Scotland takes us into the laboratory to explain why it pays to keep counting.

 Follow our checklist to keep your horse healthy:

-- Keep grazing clean: Regular removal of droppings from the field will help prevent horses ingesting worm eggs passed in dung and re-infecting themselves or their field companions.
+- Keep grazing clean: Regular removal of droppings from the field will help prevent horses ingesting worm eggs passed in dung and re-infecting themselves or their field companions.2

-- Don’t forget – encysted small redworm and tapeworm won’t show up in a faecal worm egg count: Treat every horse for encysted small redworm in the late autumn/winter once a year and test or treat for tapeworm at the beginning and end of the grazing season at roughly six months apart.
+- Don’t forget - encysted small redworm and tapeworm won’t show up in a faecal worm egg count In the late autumn/winter, treat or test for encysted small redworm and tapeworm.
+This should be repeated roughly every six months for tapeworm and at least annually for ESRW3,4,5

 This may also help